United-NetworX/OpenStack-Images/README.md

 + W2k22

 ## Image Preperation
-The Default login for all Linux based Images `root`:`mer0s`
+The Default login for all Linux and FreeBSD based Images are:

+ `root`:`mer0s`

-All Linux Images are hardened with the following baseline.
+All Linux based Images are hardened with the following baseline.

 https://github.com/dev-sec/linux-baseline